-- Take a rider education course from the Motorcycle Safety Foundation or another qualified instructor.
+- Take a rider education course from the Motorcycle Safety Foundation® or another qualified instructor.
 The course will help you develop or refresh your expertise in safe riding habits through instruction and riding.
-For information on Motorcycle Safety Foundation rider education courses in your area, call 1800-446-9227 or visit www.msf-usa.org. - · Read and understand all information in this rider's manual. - Observe all maintenance requirements specified in this manual.
+For information on Motorcycle Safety Foundation® rider education courses in your area, call 1-800-446-9227 or visit www.msf-usa.org. - Read, understand, and follow all information in this manual. - Observe all maintenance requirements specified in this manual.
 See the INDIAN MOTORCYCLE Service Manual or an authorized INDIAN MOTORCYCLE dealer.